iskendria-pub/iskendria/README.md

 of the journal, see AX-2000.
 It has separate link for each volume and additional links pointing to reviewable manuscripts and published unassigned manuscripts.

-AX-4320: The journal details screen shows the description.
+AX-4320: The journal details screen shows the journal description.
 There are three cases:
 * There is a journal description hash on the blockchain, but the corresponding text is not known to the portal.
 In this case, there is a Submit button allowing the user to upload the text.
 * There is a journal description hash on the blockchain and there is a corresponding text.
 Then the text is shown and